 Most older slit-lamp like Haag-Streit uses 29 mm adapter, and the newer Haag-Streit uses 30 mm adapter.
 Other brands varies between 25 mm - 30 mm.
 These are also available for purchase in the accessories section.

 Most ophthalmology and dental operating scope such as Leica M841 uses 30 mm adapter that is provided in the box.
 Sometimes there are two heads on the operating scope, it typically works with the teaching head.

 Not currently.
 We only support LabCam for iPhone at the moment.
 The reason is that among all phone models, iPhone has the most consistent camera quality and image processing chips.

 You can purchase the LabCam under "Shop" on our website.

 Do you ship to me?
 How much is shipping?

-We offer free shipping in the US, Canada, and Mexico.
+We offer free shipping in the US.
 Discounted international shipping is available.

 Images/videos were made with iPhone through LabCam® from iDu Optics® (New York, NY, USA)